wtsi-hgi/wes-qc/docs/wxs-qc_prepare-resources.md

 # WxS-QC resources howto

-This document describes resource files used by WxS-QC pipeline, and how to obtain them.
+This document describes resource files used by WxS-QC pipeline and how to obtain them.
-We expect that you have already set up work mackine/cluster and cloned the pipeline repository to it.
+We expect that you have already set up a work machine / cluster and cloned the pipeline repository to it.

 All resources used by WxS-QC pipeline stored in two folders: